 Competition between platforms

-As Asia Pacific adapts to new ways of enjoying TV content, the competition between regional and local video streaming platforms has increased.
-Netflix has enjoyed success in the Asia Pacific region, overstepping the billion-dollar mark in revenue.
-However, although Netflix currently remains the leading SVOD service throughout the Asia Pacific region, boasting huge numbers of Asian memberships, there are expectations that Asian platforms will eventually overtake Western platforms in terms of subscription numbers.
+As the Asia-Pacific region adapts to new ways of enjoying TV content, the competition between regional and local video streaming platforms has increased.
+Netflix has enjoyed success in the Asia-Pacific region, overstepping the billion-dollar mark in revenue.
+However, although Netflix currently remains the leading SVOD service throughout the Asia-Pacific region.
+However, due to their lack of presence in the Chinese market, Chinese platforms exceed in terms of subscription numbers.

 COVID-19 impacts and the future of SVOD

-Recent, unprecedented events have created an increase in viewing times and habits among Asia Pacific consumers.
-The global outbreak of the coronavirus caused lockdown measures to be enforced throughout the Asia Pacific region.
-The restrictions placed among citizens during this period created an excess of free time, which has appeared to cause a surge in the viewing of streamed content.
 Despite the recent increase of SVOD consumption among consumers, there have been Asian platforms which have not been able to keep up with the leading performers of the SVOD industry.
 Singaporean-based HOOQ filed for liquidation due to regional competition; iflix was also bought by Chinese conglomerate Tencent.
 However, SVOD platforms such as Vidio, iWant, meWatch, and LineTV have experienced success in their own respective countries but not necessarily on a regional scale.
 Developing alongside the success of the SVOD industry in Asia, speculation has emerged of whether or not SVOD platforms will be able to keep the new customers which they acquired during the COVID-19 pandemic.
 Concerns have been expressed suggesting customers may cancel subscriptions post-COVID-19.
-However, the SVOD industry is still expected to accrue more subscribers in the Asia Pacific region by 2025, while amassing a sizeable market share.
-In this way it can be deduced that the SVOD industry in the Asia Pacific region will continue to develop and thrive in the years to come.
+However, the SVOD industry is still expected to accrue more subscribers in the Asia-Pacific region, while amassing a sizeable market share.